 In October 2010, NuVasive, Inc. filed suit against us in the U.S. District Court for the District of Delaware for patent infringement.
 NuVasive, the patent owner, alleges that we infringe one or more claims of three patents by making, using, offering for sale or selling our MARS $3V^{TM}$ retractor for use in certain lateral fusion procedures.
 NuVasive seeks injunctive relief and an unspecified amount in damages.
-The litigation is currently in the dispositive motions phase.
 We intend to defend our rights vigorously.
 Additionally, we sought inter partes reexaminations of the three patents asserted by NuVasive in the USPTO, which were granted in April 2012.
 In August 2012, the examiner withdrew the original grounds of rejection of the patents asserted by NuVasive, and we are in the process of appealing the examiner's decision.
+In June 2014, the USPTO found that the claims of one of the three patents are invalid and found that the claims of the second of the three patents are affirmed as valid.
+The appeal of the third patent is still pending.
 The probable outcome of this litigation cannot be determined, nor can we estimate a range of potential loss.
 Therefore, in accordance with authoritative guidance on the evaluation of loss contingencies, we have not recorded an accrual related to this litigation.